maticnetwork/whitepaper/README.md

 ### Matic POS Chain {#mposc}

-The Matic checkpointing layer is a PoS blockchain which has Stakers who propose the checkpoints to the mainchain.<br/>
+The Matic checkpointing layer is a PoS blockchain which has Stakers who propose the checkpoints to the mainchain.

 Currently there can be roughly upto 100 Stakers can be there at the checkpointing layer.
-In future with advent of more efficient signatures on Ethereum blockchain we would be able to significantly increase the number of stakers on the checkpointing layer which will further increase its degree of decentralization, perhaps equal or more to that of the leading public blockchains like Ethereum and Bitcoin.<br/>
+In future with advent of more efficient signatures on Ethereum blockchain we would be able to significantly increase the number of stakers on the checkpointing layer which will further increase its degree of decentralization, perhaps equal or more to that of the leading public blockchains like Ethereum and Bitcoin.

 More details of the PoS checkpoint layers in the version 2.0 of the Whitepaper.

 ### DPoS Layer {#dposdl}

 At the lowest layer we have Delegate nodes chosen by a DPoS mechanism where the Stakers of the PoS layer will choose these Delegates by voting.
 These Delegates would also be required to have proof of solvency and KYC to be nominated for Delegates.
-These Delegates will also run the Matic Deposit bridge.<br/>
+These Delegates will also run the Matic Deposit bridge.

 More technical code level details of DPoS layer will be added in version 2.0 of whitepaper.

 ### Matic VM {#vm}